ddev/ddev-contrib/docker-compose-services/solr-cloud/README.md

 Running Solr in single core mode is not the recommended way anymore.
 The "Solr Cloud" mode is the preferred way and offers many additional features like Streaming Expressions and APIs that make management easier.
+These APIs allow to create and modify collections (cores), manage stopwords, synonyms etc.
+All from Drupal via UI or drush, via the Solarium library or your custom code.
+That’s a huge difference compared to Solr maintence like you know it before!

 In a production environment it is recommended to have at least three Solr nodes that build that "cloud".
 In a development environment you can choose to only run